wtertinek/Linq2Acad/README.md

 ```

 ### Referencing AutoCAD assemblies
-In order to be able to compile the solution, you have to add your local AutoCAD installation folder to the reference paths of each project.
+In order to be able to compile the solution, you have to add your local AutoCAD installation folder to the *Reference Paths* of each project.

-As an example, let's assume your AutoCAD installation folder is *C:\Program Files\Autodesk\AutoCAD 2016*.
-To add the reference paths, open the solution, open the project properties, select the tab *Reference Paths* and add the folder *C:\Program Files\Autodesk\AutoCAD 2016*.
-Do this for both projects, Linq2Acad and Linq2Acad.Tests.
+Let's assume your AutoCAD installation folder is *C:\Program Files\Autodesk\AutoCAD 2016*.
+To add this folder as a reference path for the project Linq2Acad, go to the project properties, select the tab *Reference Paths* and add *C:\Program Files\Autodesk\AutoCAD 2016*.
+Repeat this procedure for Linq2Acad.Tests as well.

 ### TODO
 I just started the project, at the moment it's just a working prototype for AutoCAD 2016.
 If you have any comments or suggestions, **I'm very happy to hear from you**.